Main effects of the ECJ's decisions on GDPR compliance

 Background to the ECJ rulings:

-The judgments of the European Court of Justice (ECJ) in cases C-340/21 and C-456/22 provide important clarifications on the General Data Protection Regulation (GDPR).
-These decisions are decisive for the interpretation and application of the GDPR, particularly in the area of processing personal data (PII).
-They address key aspects of the GDPR, such as liability for data breaches and the recognition of non-material damage, and offer companies guidance in their data protection management.
+The judgments of the European Court of Justice (ECJ) in cases C-340/21 and C-456/22 provide important clarification on the General Data Protection Regulation (GDPR).
+These decisions are decisive for the interpretation and application of the GDPRespecially in the area of Processing personal data (PII).
+They address key aspects of GDPRhow the Liability in the event of data protection breaches and the recognition of immaterial damages, and offer companies guidance in their data protection management.

 Key aspects and implications: